Pierre-Colin/advent-2020/README.md

 make sure your puzzle input can be sensically stored (for day 3, lines are stored in 32-bit integers).

-Up to day 24, all subprograms were confirmed leak-free with valgrind, at least for my correctly-passed puzzle input.
+All subprograms were confirmed leak-free with valgrind, at least for my correctly-passed puzzle input.
 If you manage to find leaks, feel free to send me how to reproduce it.

 It has been observed that warnings pop up when lowering the optimization levels.
 This is due to the compiler not being able to figure out some safety